YamaneKoyo/mri-to-speech/README.md

 ## Documentation & Tips

-- `docs/rtmri_pipeline_notes.md`  Echronological runbook with concrete Windows/PowerShell commands.
+- `docs/rtmri_pipeline_notes.md` … chronological runbook with concrete Windows/PowerShell commands.
-- `docs/thesis_model_settings.md`  Ereference of all knobs used in the thesis (loss weights, Grad-CAM settings, etc.).
+- `docs/thesis_model_settings.md` … reference of all knobs used in the thesis (loss weights, Grad-CAM settings, etc.).
 - Store raw data/checkpoints outside the repo.
 Use `.gitignore` to keep `dataset/*` and `checkpoints/*` private if needed.
 - When publishing to GitHub, remove private paths from scripts or replace them with CLI flags (already supported by `--mri-code-dir` and path arguments above).

 With these instructions and the packaged scripts, anyone in the lab can rebuild the full pipeline—from preprocessing through Grad-CAM visualization—after cloning the repository.
-Feel free to open issues or PRs to document additional datasets or masking patterns.***
+Feel free to open issues or PRs to document additional datasets or masking patterns.